chef-boneyard/chef-web-docs-2016/includes_install/includes_install_server_ha_aws_frontend.rst

 #.
 Create the ``/etc/opscode/`` directory, and then copy the entire contents of the ``/etc/opscode`` directory from the primary backend machine, including all certificates and the |chef server rb| file.

 #.
-Enable the premium features of the |chef server|!
-For each of the premium features you want to install, run the following commands:
+Enable additional features of the |chef server|!
+Run the following commands:

    .. include:: ../../includes_ctl_chef_server/includes_ctl_chef_server_install_table.rst